AnneReforma/WD-Lopez-Game-Website/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
+What is the project
-- Whats the purpose
+  - The project is about a Game Company Website, I used the Nintendo as the reference Whats the purpose
+  - Creation of a Game Company Website
-- What are key components
+What are key components
+  - A multipage Website
-- What technology used and how it is used
+What technology used and how it is used
+  - Usage of HTML, CSS and Bootstrap

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
 - Parallax transition
 - Transactional